Diamcor Mining (CVE:DMI) Stock Price Down 16.7% – Here’s What Happened

-Diamcor Mining Inc. (CVE:DMI – Get Free Report) shares fell 16.7% during mid-day trading on Saturday .
+Diamcor Mining Inc. (CVE:DMI – Get Free Report) was down 16.7% during mid-day trading on Friday .
 The company traded as low as C$0.03 and last traded at C$0.03.
-566,948 shares traded hands during trading, an increase of 793% from the average session volume of 63,466 shares.
+Approximately 566,948 shares changed hands during mid-day trading, an increase of 793% from the average daily volume of 63,466 shares.
 The stock had previously closed at C$0.03.

 Diamcor Mining Inc, a junior mining and exploration company, identifies, acquires, explores for, evaluates, operates, and develops diamond-based resource properties.
 It holds interests in the Krone-Endora at Venetia project that consists of Krone 104MS and Endora 66MS farms covering a combined surface area of approximately 5,888 hectares located in South Africa.